tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 }
 ```

-Now we can follow the concept of `executors` and execute tasks concurrently by just launching many times the executor function and keeping the references to their promises.
+Now we can follow the concept of `executors` and execute tasks concurrently by just invoking many times the executor function and keeping the references to their promises.
 When all of them terminate (resolve) we return a final `promise` which resolves to the collected `results`.
 Given the `concurrency` limit we expect to have a number of executors equal to this value.

 ```javascript
 function execution (tasks, concurrency) {